knative/serving/docs/spec/spec.md

       protocol: ... # Optional, one of "", "tcp"

   # This specifies where the volumes present in the RevisionSpec will be mounted into
   # the container.
-Each of the volumes in the ConfigurationSpec must be mounted here
+Each of the volumes in the RevisionSpec must be mounted here
   # or it is an error.
   volumeMounts:
   - name: ... # This must match a name from Volumes